devRabbani/db-tips/tips.md

 ---

-author: Your GitHub Username
+author: johndoe

 ---

-- Your first tip here (max 280 characters)
+- Use indexes to speed up query performance.
-- Your second tip here (max 280 characters)
+- Normalize your database to eliminate redundancy.
-- Add more tips as needed
+- Regularly back up your database to prevent data loss.